 - RFM analysis: Classifies current customers by recency, frequency, and monetary value.
 A method for deciding "who gets what."

 - Cohort analysis: Groups customers by when they were acquired (e.g., January customers, February customers) and tracks repeat rate over time.
-A method for seeing "when churn tends to happen."
+A method for seeing "when they tend to drop off."

 If you want to know "how many days after the first order the second purchase tends to happen," use cohort analysis; if you want to decide "who to prioritize among current customers," use RFM.
 The two aren't opposed — you can combine them.
-If cohort analysis shows "churn tends to happen 60 days after the first order," use RFM to pull out customers whose R is starting to slip, and act before day 60 arrives.
+If cohort analysis shows "customers tend to drop off 60 days after the first order," use RFM to pull out customers whose R is starting to slip, and act before day 60 arrives.

 Q. How many customers do you need for RFM analysis to be meaningful?